 Bachata Week Cádiz — Immersive Dance Training & Community

-A week to grow, connect and fall in love
+A week to grow, connect, and rediscover

 More than a festival.
 More than a training camp.